darkroomengineering/codemods/README.md

 ## The codemod will:

-Detect the package manager (npm, Yarn, or pnpm).
+- Detect the package manager (npm, Yarn, or pnpm).

-Update the dependencies in package.json:
+- Update the dependencies in package.json:

-Replace @studio-freight/lenis and @studio-freight/react-lenis with lenis.
+- Replace @studio-freight/lenis and @studio-freight/react-lenis with lenis.

-Update other @studio-freight/ dependencies to @darkroom.engineering/.
+- Update other @studio-freight/ dependencies to @darkroom.engineering/.

-Remove @studio-freight packages from the lockfile.
+- Remove @studio-freight packages from the lockfile.

-Install the updated dependencies.
+- Install the updated dependencies.

-Process JavaScript files, renaming package imports according to the updated dependencies.i.e.:
+- Process JavaScript files, renaming package imports according to the updated dependencies.i.e.:

-@studio-freight/lenis -> lenis
+`@studio-freight/lenis -> lenis`

-@studio-freight/react-lenis -> lenis/react
+`@studio-freight/react-lenis -> lenis/react`

-@studio-freight/... -> @darkroom.engineering/...
+`@studio-freight/... -> @darkroom.engineering/...`

+## The codemod won't:

+-  Make you breakfast

 Before running the codemod, it is recommended to backup your project files and ensure your project is under version control.